 I would like to see math taught differently in elementary schools.
 I think we need specialist teachers, starting at a very young age.
 Teachers who are weary of math pass that on to the students.
 I would also like to see financial literacy taught better in high schools.
 Many Canadians have an appalling lack of financial skills.
 I am slowly writing a book geared toward helping people with their finances from a Canadian perspective.

-What is Adult Academic Career Preparation?
+What is Adult Upgrading?

-Adult Academic Career Preparation is also known as upgrading - when a student out of high school returns to take courses.
+Adult Academic Career Preparation is also known as Upgrading - when a student out of high school returns to take courses.
 People of all ages and backgounds sign up for upgrading classes, which are often the first step to an amazing new career and life for many students.

 Why upgrade your education?